GandhiCloudLab/watson-ai-ops-320-guide-ilender/32-integrations-slack/readme.md

-# Create Slack Account and Integrate in AI-Ops
+# Create Slack Account and Integrate in Watson AIOps

 The article is based on the the following

-- RedHat OpenShift 4.6 on IBM Cloud (ROKS)
+- RedHat OpenShift 4.8 on IBM Cloud (ROKS)
-- Watson AI-Ops 3.1.0
+- Watson AI-Ops 3.2.0

 #### Steps